14 Tips For Going To A Resturant With A Baby (And Actually Enjoy It!)

 Tips For Eating Out With Babies And Young Children

 - Choose a child-friendly restaurant.
 Often, smaller family-run establishments welcome parents with young children and have everything to please a little client, including a special menu for kids.
 The presence of high chairs is usually one more positive sign; a good playground is like an answer to your prayers if you have a toddler or older child.

-- Make sure that your kid is not hungry or tired when you arrive at a restaurant.
+- Make sure that your kid is not too hungry or tired (and awake) when you arrive at a restaurant.
 For that, choose the timing wisely (late dinner is generally a bad idea) and have some snacks or milk ready.
 With a really young baby, nap-time can be a fantastic time for going to a restaurant, if your baby is not too sound-sensitive.

 - Formal dining with a kid who is too young is likely to be a disaster, but if your child is a little older to understand and learn table manners, it can be a fun experience.

 - Buffets and cafeterias, not to mention specially themed restaurants for kids, are a surefire option for children of any age.
 Even for babies that won’t actually eat the buffet food, a restaurant themed for children is more likely to have visitors that are children (obviously) and young people, in general, are often found very interesting by babies.